benchmarko/CPCBasic/README.md

 ## Possible Future Enhancements

-- Drag and drop BASIC programs (tokenized or ASCII) into CPCBasic
-- DSK images support
 - Create buttons for the keys that the BASIC program checks (useful for e.g. mobile devices)
 - RSX extension libraries / plugins programmed in JavaScript
 - Can we detect busy loops and insert *FRAME* automatically?